West Klosterman Preserve

 All funds raised will remain in the 501(c)(3) charity, as required by law, and if not used as designated, must be used for a similar purpose.
 As a 501(c)(3) organization, WK Preservation Group Inc. is not permitted to return funds donated nor are we permitted to use those funds for purposes outside of their organization documents.
 Our IRS 501 (c (3) determination letter from the Internal Revenue Service states “The WK Preservation Group Inc., established in 2020, to promote the preservation of undeveloped land in the coastal and upland area of west central Florida to maintain its native character for the benefit of native flora and fauna, improve the ecosystem biodiversity, and reduce the carbon footprint.”
 So, any funds received must be utilized for that purpose.
 If the WK Preservation Group is unsuccessful or there are excess funds, these funds would be held until the next project that fulfills that purpose stated above.
 For this reason, we have partnered with the Pinellas Community Foundation, also a 501(c)(3), with a 50-year history, who can work with those donors who want to contribute larger amounts with a restriction on use to pledge their contribution.
 Pledges can be tied to a specific project’s success.

 The developer’s contract with the Hemmer Group was never finalized and in June of 2021 WK Preservation Group Inc. and Pinellas County Schools signed a Contract for Sale of the Property to WKPG.
 That contract had a deadline to purchase the preserve for $3 million by July 1.
 2022.
 The deadline was missed, but PCS offered to extend the time for the sale as long as needed.
-With the recent decision by Pinellas County to partner with WKPG to acquire the property, the most likely arrangement will be a contract between the County and Pinellas County Schools to buy the property, with a second agreement in which WKPG’s funding is donated to the County for the acquisition of the property as a preserve.
+With the recent decision by Pinellas County to partner with WKPG to acquire the property, there is a contract between the County and Pinellas County Schools to buy the property, with a second agreement in which WKPG’s funding is donated to the County for the acquisition of the property as a preserve.
+Both of these agreements have been signed and are moving us toward the final closing on the property to become a preserve owned by the County.

 No, everyone is a volunteer and all Board Members have also donated funds and personal time to help saving the West Klosterman Preserve.
 Many other volunteers and donors serve as team members.
 (KC)